Blumenau: History

-The city was founded September 2, 1850, by Hermann Bruno Otto Blumenau and seventeen other German immigrants.
-Later arrivals include biologist and early proponent of Darwinian Evolution, Fritz Müller.
+The city was founded September 2, 1850, by Hermann Blumenau and seventeen other German immigrants.
+Later arrivals included Fritz Müller, biologist and early proponent of Darwinian Evolution.

 The history of Blumenau is the result of the arrival of German immigrants who settled these fertile areas of the Atlantic Forest.
-Having an interest in the problems faced by European immigrants, in 1845 Hermann Blumenau reached an agreement with the Society for the Protection of German Emigrants to represent it and traveled to Brazil, aiming to create new German settlements and to check the situation of those that already existed.
+In 1845, having an interest in the problems faced by European immigrants, Hermann Blumenau reached an agreement with the Society for the Protection of German Emigrants to represent it and traveled to Brazil, aiming to create new German settlements and to check the situation of those that already existed.
 He traveled to Rio Grande do Sul, and then to Santa Catarina, where he visited the German colony of São Pedro de Alcântara.
 Aware of comments about the Itajaí Valley, he explored it in detail, in association with his compatriot Ferdinand Hackradt, since the aforementioned society was dissolved.

 After taking certain precautions, Hermann Blumenau headed for Germany, to seek immigrants.
-On September 2, 1850, Hermann Blumenau returned to the chosen area with the seventeen initial immigrants.
+On September 2, 1850, Hermann Blumenau returned to the chosen area with the 17 initial immigrants.
 Despite the floods, clashes with wild animals and even with the indigenous peoples, due to the work of German immigrants willing to migrate continuously in greater numbers, the settlement prospered.
+Those first immigrants had a great support from the Brazilian government, who gave them land, housing, livestock, seeds, education and healthcare for very low prices, and in many cases, entirely free.

 On February 4, 1880, the municipality of Blumenau was created, composed of about 13,000 residents.